snipcart/nuxt-cockpit/README.md

 - How to set up a Cockpit CMS installation & plug it with Snipcart.
 - How to use Nuxt.js static generation to render the frontend of our app.

+The result?
+A full JAMstack app: headless content management, frontend rendered in a JS framework, & shopping through an e-commerce API.

 >[Read full tutorial](https://snipcart.com/blog/cockpit-cms-tutorial-nuxtjs)

 >[See live demo](https://snipcart-nuxtjs-getcockpit.netlify.com/)

+Enjoy folks!

 ***